QIICR/QuantitativeReporting/docs/tutorial.md

 ### Load DICOM Sample Dataset

 First of all you will need to download a DICOM sample dataset.
-With using the button shown below this task will be performed for you.

 ![](screenshots/testarea.png)

-This button will do the following for you:
+By using the button shown above the following tasks will be accomplished for you:

 1. **Download** the DICOM sample dataset,
 2. **Unpacking** and **importing** it into 3D Slicer
-3. Initiating the **creation of a new measurement** table which references the downloaded DICOM sample dataset finally
+3. Initiating the **creation of a new measurement** table which references the downloaded DICOM sample dataset
-4. **Displays** it within your preferred slice view layout
+4. **Display** the DICOM sample dataset in your current slice view layout

 ![](screenshots/loaded_sample_dataset.png)